 Tour and Welcome Center

 To the rookie traveler, navigating New Orleans can feel like orchestrating an elaborate heist (minus George Clooney).
-That’s why the Tour and Welcome Center is where your magical Super Bowl adventure should begin.
+That’s why the Tour and Welcome Center is where your magical adventure should begin.

-Located near the Superdome, this spot offers maps, tips, and possible access to tours ranging from historical ghosts to swampy alligators (keeping it versatile, NOLA style).
-Think of it as your pregame strategy session, but instead of X’s and O’s, you’re planning an attack on jambalaya spots.
+This spot offers maps, tips, and possible access to tours ranging from historical ghosts to swampy alligators (keeping it versatile, NOLA style).
+Think of it as your pregame strategy session for what to see and do, but instead of X’s and O’s like in football, you’re planning an attack on jambalaya spots.

 Parades

 New Orleans doesn’t do anything halfway, and parades are no exception.
-Expect Super Bowl celebrations to spill onto the streets with confetti, brass bands, and possibly a guy walking an alligator on a leash (yes, seriously).
+Expect celebrations during Mardi Gras to spill onto the streets with confetti, brass bands, and possibly a guy walking an alligator on a leash (yes, seriously).

 Storyland